-Some people with cancer try complementary or alternative therapies to help with diet problems or even cancer itself.
+People with cancer sometimes try complementary or alternative therapies to help with diet problems or to treat cancer.

 Complementary and alternative therapies

 Keep eating a well balanced diet if you try any alternative diet.
-Even when taking a nutritional supplement, make sure you eat a balanced diet.
+Even when taking a nutritional supplement, try to eat a balanced diet.

 It can be harmful to deprive yourself of protein, carbohydrates (including sugars) and fats.
 Your body needs them to repair itself and keep going.

-If in doubt about any diet or supplement, ask to see a dietitian at your hospital and talk it through.
+Always ask to see a dietitian at your hospital about any diet or supplement.
+Talk it through with them.
 There are also organisations that give information and support.

 Special cancer diets